 Facebook message leads to arrest of teacher; heroin, meth, syringes found in purse

-SAPULPA, Oklahoma — Police say an elementary school teacher has been arrested after accidentally leaving her Facebook page open on a school computer.
-She’s now facing drug charges.
+SAPULPA, Oklahoma -- Police say an elementary school teacher was arrested on multiple charges after accidentally leaving her Facebook page open on a school computer.

-According to FOX 23, officers were called to Holmes Park Elementary School on Monday, 1st after a teacher found Megan Sloan’s Facebook page open on a computer.
+Officers were called to Holmes Park Elementary School on Monday, May 1st after a teacher found Megan Sloan's Facebook page open on a computer, according to KOKI-TV.

 Authorities say the page featured a conversation where Sloan reportedly asked about using and selling heroin.

-Detectives told FOX 23 that during the investigation, Sloan allegedly admitted to pawning two iPads that belonged to the school district.
+Detectives told KOKI that during the investigation, Sloan allegedly admitted to pawning two iPads that belonged to the school district.
 She also reportedly admitted to using money from field trips for gas and drugs.

 When officers searched Sloan's purse, they allegedly found syringes and substances that tested positive for meth and heroin.